Peri: When was that?

 - Heroic Sacrifice: The Doctor stumbles and spills half of the antidote as he's about to enter the TARDIS, so he gives it to Peri.

 - Holographic Terminal: The communicator in Morgus' office, in a creative variation on the usual Video Phone.

 - Homage: The whole story is one to Dune (apart from that Jek, who's got an obvious Phantom of the Opera thing going on).
 Androzani Minor (read: Arrakis) is a hostile desert planet that serves as an export platform for a valuable drug (i.e. spice) produced by the local oversized wildlife (i.e. sandworms).
 Said drug is currently being feuded over by the head of the mining conglomerate (i.e. Baron Harkkonen) and President (i.e. Padishah Emperor).
 The colour-coded Army uniforms seem to be inspired by Star Trek.

 - How the Mighty Have Fallen: Jek gives a long rant on the subject, and after Morgus loses all his power and assets Stotz makes a point of reminding him that he's just a man with a gun now.

-- Human Shield: Salateen uses Peri as one while shooting at an android; because she's wearing one of the belt buckles that send a signal cancelling the android's kill command.
+- Human Shield: Salateen uses Peri as one while shooting at an android, because she's wearing one of the belt buckles that send a signal cancelling the android's kill command.

 - Iconic Item: We finally get an explanation for why the Doctor wears a stick of celery: it's a powerful restorative for Gallifreyans that also doubles as a natural detector for gasses that the Doctor is allergic to.

 - I Have You Now, My Pretty: Sharaz Jek's intentions towards Peri are... not benign.
 And, although it's not explicitly stated, this does not go unnoticed by either Peri or the Doctor; in every scene the three characters are in together, the Doctor makes a point of putting himself between Peri and Jek.